Parents hide children from mandatory evacuations as Ukraine says Russia advancing fast on key city - KESQ

 Parents hide children from mandatory evacuations as Ukraine says Russia advancing fast on key city

-(CNN) — Parents are hiding their children from local authorities to avoid mandatory evacuation in the eastern city of Pokrovsk amid warnings that Russian forces are advancing rapidly.
+Pokrovsk, Ukraine (CNN) — Parents are hiding their children from local authorities to avoid mandatory evacuation in the eastern Ukrainian city of Pokrovsk, a strategically important location, amid warnings that Russian forces are advancing rapidly.

-Communities in and around Pokrovsk, eastern Ukraine, are being urged to flee within the next two weeks as Russian forces push forward – which comes despite Ukraine’s own incursion into Russian territory that has taken Moscow by surprise.
+Communities in and around Pokrovsk are being urged to flee within the next two weeks as Russian forces push forward – which comes despite Ukraine’s own incursion into Russian territory that has taken Moscow by surprise.

 On Thursday, Russia insisted it had thwarted another Ukrainian attempt to push into the border region of Bryansk, as Ukraine continues to make advances into the Kursk region.

+Pokrovsk is not a large city – about 60,000 people lived there before the war, and many have left since the start of the full-scale invasion.
+But it serves as a key hub for the Ukrainian military thanks to its easy access to Kostiantynivka, another military center.

+The Ukrainian military said Wednesday that Pokrovsk is now “the hottest” front of the war.
+Troops are repelling Russian attacks and fighting in multiple locations.
+The entire community encompasses Pokrovsk city, the nearby town of Myrnohrad and 39 surrounding villages.

 “Don’t wait.
 It will not get better, it will only get worse.
-Leave.”
-That was the stark warning of local official Yurii Tretiak, the head of the military administration in the town of Myrnohrad, which is now less than 3 miles (4.8km) from the frontline.
+Leave,” was the stark warning from local official Yurii Tretiak, head of the military administration in Myrnohrad, which is now less than 3 miles from the frontline.

-Children with their parents or other legal representatives will be forcibly evacuated from certain districts of Ukraine’s Donetsk region, including the Pokrovsk district, according to the Ukrainian ministry responsible for the reintegration of regions that previously fell under Russian control.

 But Tretiak said many people are still reluctant to leave – even going so far as to hide their children from local authorities, promoting the military administration to make house visits.